 No-Clean Flux:

-Selecting the right filler is crucial and hinges on several factors: the materials being soldered, the level of oxidation, and the cleanliness required for the final product.
+Selecting the right filler is crucial and hinges on several factors: the materials being soldered, the level of oxidation, and the .

 Practical applications underscore the effectiveness of these types.
 For instance, using water-soluble materials on heavily oxidized components significantly enhances solder joint reliability.
 Meanwhile, no-clean substances streamline processes in high-volume PCB assembly, reducing operational costs and time.